huggingface/diffusers/docs/source/en/using-diffusers/img2img.md

 ## Configure pipeline parameters

 There are several important parameters you can configure in the pipeline that'll affect the image generation process and image quality.
-Let's take a look at some of these parameters.
+Let's take a closer look at what these parameters do and how changing them affects the output.

 ### Strength

-The `strength` parameter is one of the most important ones in the pipeline.
+`strength` is one of the most important parameters to consider and it'll have a huge impact on your generated image.
 It determines how much the generated image resembles the initial image.
 In other words:

 - 📈 a higher `strength` value gives the model more "creativity" to generate an image that's different from the initial image; a `strength` value of 1.0 means the initial image is more or less ignored
 - 📉 a lower `strength` value means the generated image is more similar to the initial image